Quantum-enhanced sensing with variable-range interactions: Gaussian and uniform disorder

 \section{Gaussian and uniform disorder}

-The strength of transverse magnetic field $h^x$ involved in the Hamiltonian in Eq. (\ref{eq:xy_model}) is chosen randomly from a Gaussian distribution.
-Hence the probability density function of choosing \(h^x\) from this distribution can be expressed as
+In Gaussian disorder, the strength of the transverse magnetic field $h^x$ involved in the Hamiltonian in Eq. (\ref{eq:xy_model}) is chosen randomly from a Gaussian distribution.
+Hence, the probability density function of choosing \(h^x\) from this distribution can be expressed as

-where $\bar{h}^x_G$ is the mean value of the magnitude of the magnetic field along the transverse direction, and $\sigma_G$ is the standard deviation of the distribution \cite{PhysRevB.102.245125}.
-Here the subscript G in the mean and standard deviation represent the Gaussian distribution respectively.
-The quenched averaged value of the physical quantity, which is minimum uncertainty here, is given by \(\langle \delta \omega \rangle = \int P(h^x) \delta \omega_{\min}(h^x) dh^x\). \\ {\it Uniform disorder.} In this case, $h^x$ is distributed as
+where $\bar{h}^x$ is the mean value of the magnitude of the magnetic field in the transverse direction, and $\sigma_G$ is the standard deviation of the distribution \cite{PhysRevB.102.245125}.
+Here, the subscript G in the mean and standard deviation represents the Gaussian distribution.
+The quenched averaged value of the physical quantity, which is the minimum uncertainty here, is given by \(\langle \delta \omega \rangle = \int P(h^x) \delta \omega_{\min}(h^x) dh^x\).